googleapis/google-cloud-dotnet/docs/devsite-help/resource-names.md

 ## Concepts

-Many Google Cloud Platform APIs deal with multiple resources.
+Many Google Cloud APIs deal with multiple resources.
 Historically there have been many different approaches to identifying these resources, but new APIs are coalescing around the idea of a single *resource name* which uniquely identifies that resource within an API.